6 Steps to Heal The Cycle of Shame!

 What is Good Coping?
 And when does it turn ugly?

 Someone with healthy coping would deal with the problem by accepting that their friend is different and that’s okay.
-They wouldn’t take the need to adjust their communication as someone being right or wrong.
-Also, if a healthy person felt pain for hurting their friend they would seek trusted counsel to help them move from shame to self-love.
+They wouldn’t see the need to adjust their communication as someone being right or wrong.
+Also, if a healthy person felt pain for hurting their friend, they would seek trusted counsel to help them move from shame to self-love.

 But healthy coping can turn ugly.
-Sometimes we can be so quick to reflect, introspect, and change our behavior to make someone else feel comfortable (people-pleasing), that we can fall prey to abuse.
-Relationships should have mutual growth.
+Sometimes we can be so quick to reflect, introspect, and change our behavior to make someone else feel comfortable (people-pleasing) that we can fall prey to abuse.
+Relationships should involve mutual growth.

-Also, talking to someone about how we feel for clarity, encouragement, and advice is a great way to cope with pain.
-However, individuals that feels toxic shame may seek counsel from many people and constantly share biased information about the situation.
-Venting In excess and with resentment leads to gossiping and slandering someone’s character.
+Talking to someone about how we feel for clarity, encouragement, and advice is a great way to cope with pain.
+However, individuals who feel toxic shame may seek counsel from many people and constantly share biased information about the situation.
+Venting in excess and with resentment leads to gossiping and slandering someone’s character.

-Then, if any of that information is leaked the person doing the venting may continue to use lies, manipulation, blame shifting, and other strategies to avoid responsibility and feelings of shame.
-This is a perpetual cycle of shame.
-Ultimately, shame causes us to enter a spiral of unhealthy behavior that is impossible to exit without admitting one’s own problematic behavior and changing the behavior.
+If any of that information is leaked, the person doing the venting may continue to use lies, manipulation, blame-shifting, and other strategies to avoid responsibility and feelings of shame.
+This creates a perpetual cycle of shame.
+Ultimately, shame causes us to enter a spiral of unhealthy behavior that is impossible to exit without admitting one’s own problematic behavior and making changes.

 Toxic Shame and Codependents

-Narcissism, Borderline Personality Disorder, other disorders, and individuals with toxic emotions have trouble regulating their negative emotions (mood swings and intense highs & lows).
-They cope with their shame by giving away the negative feelings through methods such as blaming, manipulating, gaslighting, and controlling what others think about them.
-Such individuals usually seek out empathetic codependents to carry their pain for them.
+Narcissism, Borderline Personality Disorder, and other disorders, as well as individuals with toxic emotions, have trouble regulating their negative emotions (mood swings and intense highs and lows).
+They cope with their shame by projecting their negative feelings onto others through methods such as blaming, manipulating, gaslighting, and controlling what others think about them.
+These individuals usually seek out empathetic codependents to carry their pain for them.

-Codependents struggle with intense shame too, so it’s a perfect dysfunctional pairing.
-The codependent fears saying NO and feels guilty when they don’t meet their partners needs!
-An empathetic codependent is like a for individuals that struggle with toxic shame.
-The codependents usually does everything for them, takes all the blame for anything that went wrong, and bends over backwards to please the other person.
-This relinquishes the to grow and remove dysfunctional traits because the codependents is accommodating their pain.
+Codependents struggle with intense shame too, making it a perfect dysfunctional pairing.
+The codependent fears saying NO and feels guilty when they don’t meet their partner’s needs.
+An empathetic codependent becomes a crutch for individuals struggling with toxic shame.
+The codependent usually does everything for them, takes all the blame for anything that goes wrong, and bends over backwards to please the other person.
+This prevents the individual with toxic shame from growing and removing their dysfunctional traits because the codependent is accommodating their pain.

 Toxic Shame in Relationships

 Shame in marriage, friendships, and relationships can be extremely difficult to deal with.
-Remember, an individual with shame has a broken core and views life through a dirty window.
-To function they developed toxic traits to make themselves feel unbroken and to convince themselves and the world that they don’t have a dirty window.
+An individual with shame often feels broken at their core and views life through a dirty window.
+To function, they develop toxic traits to make themselves feel unbroken and to convince themselves and the world that their window isn’t dirty.

-It’s embarrassing for them to admit that they need others to help see the world clearly and to learn to love themselves.
-Their embarrassment is rooted in fear of people thinking negatively about them.
+Admitting they need others to help them see the world clearly and to learn to love themselves is embarrassing for them.
+This embarrassment is rooted in the fear that others will think negatively about them.

 10 Characteristics Of Toxic Shame in a Relationship